hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestContexts.md

 ## Overview

 All request handlers and middleware handlers have two function parameters: the request and a context.
 The context provides contextual data for processing your request.
 The context parameter is a generic value which must conform to the protocol ``RequestContext``.
 This requires a minimal set of values needed by Hummingbird to process your request.
-This includes a `Logger`, `ByteBufferAllocator`, request decoder, response encoder and the resolved endpoint path.
+This includes a `Logger`, request decoder, response encoder and the resolved endpoint path.

 When you create your ``Router`` you provide the request context type you want to use.
 If you don't provide a context it will default to using ``BasicRequestContext`` the default implementation of a request context provided by Hummingbird.